SenseTecnic/wotkit-docs/source/user/user_overview.rst

 Overview
 =========

 With the WoTKit user interface, you can easily complete a wide range of tasks including registering sensors, subscribing to sensor feeds, and visualizing sensor data.

-For information about the API including sending and receiving data from a sensor or an actuator, please see the :ref:`api-documentation`.
+For information about the API including sending and receiving data from a sensor or an actuator, please see the :doc:`../api_v1/index`.

 Public Sensors
 ----------------------